From Vine to Wine

 Precision Viticulture

-Each vine is pruned and guided by hand, revealing their own identity.
+The vine is pruned and guided by hand, revealing its own identity.

 Differential Harvesting